gemini-testing/html-reporter/README.md

 New group will be created if test cannot be associated with existing groups.
 * **metaInfoBaseUrls** (optional) `Object` - base paths for making link from Meta-info values.
 Object option must be Meta-info's key and value must be `String`.
 For example, {'file': 'base/path'}.
 * **saveFormat** (optional) `String` - allows to specify the format, in which the results will be saved.
 Available values are:
-  * `js` - save results in JSON format to data.js file.
+  * `js` - save tests results to data.js file as object.
 Default value.
-  * `sqlite` - save results to Sqlite database and to data.js file.
-When using this flag you have to **start a local server** in order to view the report.
+  * `sqlite` - save tests results to Sqlite database.
+  Files will be created:
+    * `sqlite.db` - Sqlite database with tests results
+    * `data.js` - report's config
+    * `databaseUrls.json` - absolute or relative URLs to Sqlite databases (`sqlite.db`) or/and URLs to other `databaseUrls.json` (see [merge-reports](#merge-reports))

+     You can't open local report by 'file://' protocol.
+Use gui mode or start a local server.
+For example, execute `npx http-server -p 8080` at terminal from folder where report placed and open page `http://localhost:8080` at browser.

 Also there is ability to override plugin parameters by CLI options or environment variables (see [configparser](https://github.com/gemini-testing/configparser)).
 Use `html_reporter_` prefix for the environment variables and `--html-reporter-` for the cli options.